La Piel Vacía (Empty skin)

 INSPIRED BY "SPATIAL ENVIRONMENT NO. 51-A1", BY LUCIO FONTANA

 Spatial Environment No.51-A1 is an installation by the artist Lucio Fontana made for the IX Milan Triennale (1951) and installed permanently on CaixaForum's hall in Barcelona.
 An enormous neon arabesque suspended, a continuous curved line of lights that traverse where color, movement, and space converge.
 Lucio Fontana is one of the most innovative artists of the past century.
 Painter, sculptor, ceramist and theoretician, he witnessed political, cultural and technological transformations that defined that period.
 He became known by his techniques of perforating and damaging fabrics as well as for being the founder of the spatialist movement.
-Fontana was also one of the authors of the 'Manifesto Blanco' (1946), which promoted abstraction, the use of new techinques and the extension of the artwork to the third and forth dimension.
+Fontana was also one of the authors of the 'Manifesto Blanco' (1946), which promoted abstraction, the use of new techniques and the extension of the artwork to the third and forth dimension.
 With his multidisciplinary practices, Fontana widened the notion of artistic experience to include the artwork within the space that surrounds the spectator.

 In BLACKPOOL, Paloma Muñoz gets inside Spatial Environment No.51-A1, understanding 'environment' as a new means to dialogue with using her body language.